 Cases concluded with mitigation instruments can be reopened at any time in the event of material breach.
-In addition, a person who violates a material provision of a mitigation agreement can be liable for a civil penalty of up to \$250,000 or the value of the transaction, whichever is greater, per violation.
+In addition, a party who violates a material provision of a mitigation agreement can be liable for a civil penalty of up to \$5 million or the value of the transaction, whichever is greater, per violation.

 CFIUS's Office of Investment Security Monitoring & Enforcement oversees mitigation measures.
 The Office designates at least one CFIUS member agency to negotiate, monitor, and enforce each active mitigation agreement.
 The Office also coordinates compliance activities with respect to mitigation measures, including but not limited to on-site compliance reviews, investigations, and remedial actions.
-In certain recent cases,

-CFIUS has required the parties to hire a third-party compliance monitor to audit compliance with the mitigation instrument and report its findings to CFIUS.
-The costs of complying with the conditions imposed by a mitigation instrument can be significant.
+In certain recent cases, CFIUS has required the parties to hire a third-party compliance monitor to audit compliance with the mitigation instrument and report its findings to CFIUS.
+The costs of complying with the conditions imposed by a mitigation instrument can be significant, but so too can the civil monetary penalties for failing to comply.